A blogroll is a list of links pointing to external sites or web pages displayed on your sidebar menu.

 How To Add A Link Section To WordPress

 You can add a link section to your sidebar menu by creating a custom menu, or use a plugin like the one shown in the tutorial below.

-(Simple Links – Link Manager Plugin For WordPress)
+(Simple Links – WordPress Link Management Plugin)

-Let’s install the Link Manager plugin.
+To install the Link Manager plugin, do the following:

 (Plugins Menu – Add New)

 Select the Install Plugins > Search tab, type ”link manager” into the search field and hit Enter …